ghadeermohameedelmahdy/GithubAwesomeRepos/readme.md

 - Unit Testing.

 ## Important Notes:
+- for the best result , run this project with xcode 13.1 and above version.

-- pod install is required
+- pod install is required.
 - To run on xcode 13.1 and above , please checkout development branch, for xcode 12 and above compatibilty , please checkout bugfix/xcode12 branch.